 University Residences adheres to the University's Accommodating Persons with Disabilities policy (POL-U1600.03), which is in compliance with Title II of the Americans with Disabilities Act (ADA) of 1990 as amended; Section 504 of the Rehabilitation Act of 1973 (P.L.
 93-11) and 45 C.F.R.
 Part 84; Fair Housing Act of 1968 42 U.S.C.
 Sec.
 3601 et seq., Chapter 49.60 RCW; and Chapter 288.20 RCW.

-University Residences recognizes the importance of providing reasonable accommodations in its policies and practices and is committed to supporting the University's educational purpose and mission, working in partnership with disAbility Resources for Students (DRS) to provide comparable, convenient, and accessible housing to students with disabilites, without charging and higher room rate for a DRS approved disability accommodation.
+University Residences recognizes the importance of providing reasonable accommodations in its policies and practices and is committed to supporting the University's educational purpose and mission.
+University Residences work in partnership with the Disability Access Center (DAC) to provide comparable, convenient, and accessible housing to students with disabilities, without charging higher room rates for a DAC approved disability accommodation.

-Students requesting accommodations in University Residences must complete both a Housing application and a request with DRS.
+Students requesting accommodations in University Residences must complete both a Housing application and a request with DAC.
 Requests should adhere to housing deadlines and priority dates.
-Resquests submitted after fall quarter deadlines, and all requests made for winter/spring quarters, will be processed as soon as space becomes available, but may be added to a waitlist.
+Requests submitted after fall quarter deadlines, and all requests made for winter/spring quarters, will be processed as soon as space becomes available, but may be added to a waitlist.

-- University Residences works in partnership with DRS to provide accommodations that meet individual student needs.
+- University Residences works in partnership with DAC to provide accommodations that meet individual student needs.

-- Accommodations in housing are determined by DRS on a case-by-case basis.
-For more information on receiving accomodations, contact disAbility Resources for Students.
+- Accommodations in housing are determined by DAC on a case-by-case basis.
+For more information on receiving accommodations, contact the Disability Access Center.

 Steps to Receive Disability Accommodation in University Residences